-One differentiates in trade with unfilled wines in large containers (tanks or barrels), what generally as bulk wine (Barrel goods), as well as the trade in bottles.
-The sale of the barrel goods is made by winemakers and Winzergenossenschaften especially to the wine trade, as well as to wine and sparkling wine cellars for further processing.
-The most important forms of distribution for bottles are consumer market, food trade, wine shop, Farmgate sales, Mail order (increasingly via Internet) and gastronomy.
+One differentiates in trade with unfilled wines in large containers (tanks or barrels), what generally as bulk wine (Caskware), as well as the trade in bottles.
+The sale of the barrel goods is done by winemakers and Winzergenossenschaften especially to the wine trade, as well as to wine and sparkling wine cellars for further processing.
+The most important forms of distribution for bottles are the consumer market, food trade, wine shop, Farmgate sales, Mail order (increasingly via Internet) and gastronomy.
 The German company Hillebrand headquartered in Mainz-Hechtsheim (Rhineland-Palatinate) is the world's largest wine and beverage carrier.
 Special forms of the wine trade are Auctions (also increasingly via the Internet such as eBay) and subscriptions that is, pre-sales even before a wine is even produced (with special form "en Primeur").
-Great changes arose from the 1980s through the increasing globalization the wine markets with huge multis (see largest wine companies in the world ).
+Great changes arose from the 1980s through the increasing globalization the wine markets with huge multinationals (see largest wine companies in the world ).

+The USA are the largest export market for European wine.
+Absolute front runners in the import are Germany and traditionally the countries England, USA and China.
+The three top export countries for a long time are Spain, Italy and France.
 In December 2005, a wine trade agreement was concluded with far-reaching consequences between the US and the EU; see in the relevant section under the keyword wine law, In addition, a new EU wine market regime came into force in August 2009 with major changes in wine quality grades and wine designations; see in detail under quality system, For vineyards and wine quantities of all countries, see the keyword Wine production volumes,